aixoss/aix-puppet/README.md

    in any case.

 ### Installation directory
-  As said already, aixautomation module is installed into /etc/puppetlabs/code/environments/production/modules :<br> /etc/puppetlabs/code/environments/production/modules/aixautomation, and all relative paths in this README are relative to /etc/puppetlabs/code/environments/production/modules/aixautomation.<br>
+  As said already, aixautomation module is installed into /etc/puppetlabs/code/environments/production/modules (called INST_DIR) :<br> /etc/puppetlabs/code/environments/production/modules/aixautomation (called AIXAUTOMATION_DIR), and all relative paths in this README are relative to this AIXAUTOMATION_DIR directory.<br>
-  The aixautomation module generates all outputs under this directory, except downloads of updates and ifixes which are performed under 'root' directories mentioned into ./manifests/init.pp file, (ou have one 'root' parameter for 'download' and one 'root' directory for 'fix').
+  The aixautomation module generates all outputs under this directory (under ./output), except downloads of updates and ifixes which are performed under 'root' directories mentioned into ./manifests/init.pp file, (ou have one 'root' parameter for 'download' and one 'root' directory for 'fix').

 ### Command line
   You can test ./manifests/init.pp manifest by using following command lines :<br>